CATIOR/ST-MoE-Orchestrator/README.md

 That's it.
 One button to enable, pick who's the Orchestrator, and you're set.

+## Keep it in your mind, please
+Drafts (posts of the characters, not the orchestrator) remain in the chat.
+You can delete them manually.
+This can be fixed in the future, but so far the solution has seemed too complicated to me.
+Therefore, in order not to break the logic of the chat and the interface as a whole, I preferred to stop at manual deletion.

 ## Why?

 Born from a simple dream: *what if you could take two AI drafts and merge them into one perfect post?*